 Below is a chart that may help even more:

 Fees–APR–Interest Rate–Monthly Payment

 $4,500, 4.808%, 4.500%, $1,048.21

 Notice that the APR rises as the fees rise.
 But the monthly payment and the Interest Rate never change.

 Further, different lenders will input different fees into their APR calculations.
 Some may count some fees that others do not.
 I personally think APR is a poor measure of closing costs.
 The best way to measure closing costs between lenders is to look at itemized Loan Estimate worksheets and compare costs on each line item.

 The bottom line is to take a hard look at your Loan Estimate.
-And most importantly, work with very experienced lenders who come referred, that will do all that they can to quote accurate fees and keep their reputation intact.
+And most importantly, work with very experienced lenders who come referred.
+They will do all that they can to quote accurate fees and keep their reputation intact.